Next of Kin (1989 film): Reception

-Next of Kin received mixed reviews from critics, scoring 50% on Rotten Tomatoes, based on 10 reviews.
 Critic Brian Orndorf wrote, "Next of Kin isn't a dazzling picture, but there's personality about it that eases the blow of idiocy, keeping the adventure of Truman Gates, redneck cop, alive and well."
-It earned a Razzie Award nomination for Patrick Swayze as Worst Actor (also for Road House), where he lost to William Shatner for Star Trek V: The Final Frontier.
-In Sweden it was retitled Dirty Fighting (in English) to capitalize on Swayze's earlier success with Dirty Dancing.
-The film has since become a cult classic.

-Film critics Siskel & Ebert, in particular, were not impressed with the film including it on their Worst of 1989 show.
+Film critics Siskel and Ebert, in particular, were not impressed with the film, including it on their Worst of 1989 show.
 Roger Ebert described the scene where the women are preparing lunch for the men getting ready for combat as "desperation time at the old screenwriting factory".
 Gene Siskel mocked the bow and arrow fight at the climax, suggesting that it might have had more impact had it been shot in the daytime instead of night.

+In Sweden, the film was retitled Dirty Fighting (in English) to capitalize on Swayze's earlier success with Dirty Dancing.
+The film has since become a cult classic.

+Accolades

+At the 10th Golden Raspberry Awards, Patrick Swayze was nominated as Worst Actor for this film (also for Road House).
+He lost to William Shatner in Star Trek V: The Final Frontier.